 Real-time LMI, like job posting analytics, are a crucial lever for institutions to align programs with employer needs and prepare students for in-demand careers.
 Unfortunately, many community colleges do not have access to real-time LMI, or if they do, resource constraints hinder their ability to apply it systemically.
 As emerging technologies like generative AI transform the labor market at a rapid pace, it will be more important than ever for colleges to stay attuned–and adapt–to real-time industry shifts.

-Over the next two years, we will pair Harvard researchers and EDL designers with four community colleges and state systems to:
+Over the next two years, we will pair Harvard researchers and EDL designers with South Texas College, Riverland Community College (Minnesota), Hudson County Community College (New Jersey) and the Community College of Aurora (Colorado) to:

 Funded by the Axim Collaborative, this research and implementation project will strengthen the capacity of community colleges to serve their students–helping colleges modernize systems and programs and prepare for the next wave of technological change.
 Our team will identify innovative models, challenges, and best practices from four distinct state systems and institutions, and apply these learnings to improve employment and earnings for students.
 In today’s ever-changing world, data-driven approaches will be key to expanding economic opportunity for marginalized students and fulfilling the promise of the community college system.